 You may be authorized for whatever amount of curricular practical training your degree requires; however, you will be ineligible for optional practical training at the end of your studies if the number of authorized CPT days exceed 364 days.

-Undergraduate Students must be in good academic standing with a minimum of a 2.5 GPA and (for the majority of majors) have completed their sophomore year.
+Undergraduate Students must be in good academic standing and (for the majority of majors) have completed their sophomore year.
 Students are not eligible for co-op after they have completed all their degree requirements.

 Graduate Students must be in good academic standing with a minimum of a 3.0 GPA and have completed one academic year.
 Students are not eligible for co-op after they have completed all their degree requirements.